celery/celery/docs/getting-started/introduction.rst

 *Celery* requires a message broker to send and receive messages.
-The RabbitMQ, Redis and MongoDB broker transports are feature complete, but there is also support for a myriad of other solutions, including using SQLite for local development.
+The RabbitMQ, Redis and MongoDB broker transports are feature complete, but there's also support for a myriad of other solutions, including using SQLite for local development.

 *Celery* can run on a single machine, on multiple machines, or even